bounswe/bounswe2020group3/deliverables/451-milestone-1.md

 # Requirements

+We've updated our requirements according to the feedback from our customer and new team members.
+You can see updated glossary terms and requirements as highlighted.

 ## <a name="Glossary"></a> Glossary
 * **Guest User** : The user who is only able to view the profiles that are public
 * **Registered User** : The user who is registered to the system. **User** in the rest of glossary and requirements imply registered user.